Jeffrey Franklin Kent

 - Born March 7, 1968 in Bellflower, CA USA

-Jeff Kent, the 2000 MVP, was a second baseman and five-time All Star whose Hall of Fame credentials are good to excellent.
-He ended his career with over 500 doubles, 370 home runs, and 1500 RBI's, which give him a strong shot at the Hall given that he is a second baseman.
+Jeff Kent, the 2000 National League MVP, was a second baseman and five-time All Star whose Hall of Fame credentials are good to excellent.
+He ended his career with over 500 doubles, 370 home runs, and 1500 RBI's, which would seem to givr him a strong shot at the Hall given his position, although this has not borne out in the actual voting.

-Kent was a solid player in the early years, but didn't become a star until he came to the San Francisco Giants when he was nearly 30 years old.
+Kent was a solid player in the early years, but didn't become a star until he came to the San Francisco Giants when he was nearly 30 years old in 1997.
 His power went up, but he was not usually in the top 10 in the league in home runs.
 Instead, he was usually one of the leaders in doubles.

 He continued to hit well at an advanced age.
 In 2005, he was by far the biggest offensive force on the Los Angeles Dodgers, with 36 doubles, 29 home runs, and 105 RBI.
 Although he has missed 30 games due to injuries in 2006, he was still close to the team lead in home runs.
 On January 21, 2009 Kent announced his retirement after 17 seasons.